Buy Breakdown Cover

 Diesel fuel filter housings require annual water drainage.
 Regardless of manufacturers saying that they can be left for longer, replace the fuel filter cartridge annually.
 Use good-quality filters, because poor-quality substitutes tend to fall apart and the resultant fragments damage the pump.

-Certain diesel pumps can be damaged severely by incorrect, or insufficient bleeding, which is when air is purged from the system and replaced with diesel.
+Certain diesel fuel pumps can be damaged severely by incorrect, or insufficient bleeding, which is when air is purged from the system and replaced with diesel.
 Bleeding is needed either after an empty fuel tank has been replenished, or after the fuel injection system has been repaired, or maintained.

 Some vehicles require diagnostic equipment so that they can be bled correctly.